igncp/explorers/Readme.md

 find . -type f -not -path "./.git/*" | wc -l
 ```

-- File structure ignoring some directories and only for .js files, not showing empty directories
+- Display file structure ignoring some directories and only for .js files, not showing empty directories
 ```shell
 tree -a -I ".git|node_modules" -P "*.js" --prune .
 ```